๐ฏ Accuracy & Evidence-Completeness Update

 Purpose: Provides all GUI components for the correlation engine, including pipeline management, results visualization, and configuration editing.

-main_window.py- Main application windowpipeline_management_tab.py- Pipeline creation/managementtimeline_widget.py- Timeline visualization
+main_window.py- Main application windowpipeline_management_tab.py- Pipeline creation/managementcorrelation_results_view.py- Correlated results displaytimeline_widget.py- Timeline visualizationsettings_dialog.py- User settings and configurations

 integration/ - Crow-Eye Bridge